 Supplies you need for the Stuffed Ornaments:

-- Plastic Pop Apart Ornaments (these can be found at most craft stores or on Amazon)
+- Plastic Pop Apart Ornaments (these can be found at most craft stores or through my affiliate link on Amazon)

 - Filler (small pom pom balls, jingle bells, beads, and other any unique small items that will help you personalize your stuffed Christmas ornaments)